wookkim1031/intern-project/README.md

 ## Use Cases

 ### Marketing Optimization
-- Identify which car models need additional marketing efforts based on their value and sales trends.
+- Identify which product need additional marketing efforts based on their value and sales trends.

 ### Inventory Management
-- Determine which car models should be stored in larger quantities in specific countries to meet demand.
+- Determine which product should be stored in larger quantities in specific countries to meet demand.

 ### Product Insights
-- Understand which car models are the most popular in different countries.
+- Understand which product are the most popular in different countries.
 - Analyze sales trends of specific models during different time periods.

 ### Seasonal Sales
 - Detect seasonal trends to help optimize marketing campaigns and inventory planning.

 ### Machine Learning Predictions
-- Predict which car models are likely to sell the most in specific countries, enabling proactive decision-making.
+- Predict which product are likely to sell the most in specific countries, enabling proactive decision-making.

 ---